Get the

 the basis for reevaluating men's and women's roles in society, and

 how a balanced partnership may lead to societal harmony.
+Cultural historian Riane Eisler has conducted a

 cross cultural and historical study that led to her internationally